-Purchasing A Travel Backpack: The English Translation
+Purchasing A Travel Backpack

 So, you're planning a trip?!
 And you loathe the attempt to buy an awkward rolling suitcase?
 We do, too.
-Fortunately there is a much more fashionable and convenient way to carry your luggage on your upcoming adventures: find the right travel backpack!
+Fortunately, there is a much more fashionable and convenient way to carry your luggage on your upcoming adventures: find the right travel backpack!
 We're here to help.
 Once you are done here, be sure to check out our full Travel Backpack Review where we line up some of the top products in rigorous side-by-side tests and choose the best.

 First let's talk a little about what makes a travel backpack good for travel instead of, say a backpacking or climbing pack.
 Several outdoor and travel gear companies have carefully thought through everything that might help make life on the road a little easier, from suitcase-like panel loading features to detachable day packs, padded carry handles, lockable zippers, and covers that zip up to protect shoulder straps from hungry airport luggage escalators.

 Travel packs can be less comfortable than traditional backpacking or climbing packs and generally aren't as well-suited to longer outdoor excursions.
-For example, if you're planning a 10-day backpacking trip in the Alps in the middle of a 3 week hostel-hopping European adventure, then it would probably be wiser to purchase a backpacking pack like the Arc'teryx Bora AR 63 for men and the Osprey Aura AG 65 for women and a packable travel day pack like the Osprey Talon 22.
-Plus, if you're not that into special travel features, then a backpacking pack will not only get your stuff to locales around the globe, but will also serve you well on hikes at home, saving space in your closet--and in your budget.
+For example, if you're planning a 10-day backpacking trip in the Alps in the middle of a 3 week hostel-hopping European adventure, then it would probably be wiser to purchase a backpacking pack like the Arc'teryx Bora AR 63 for men and the Osprey Aura AG 65 for women and a packable travel daypack like the Osprey Talon 22.
+Plus, if you're not that into special travel features, then a backpacking pack will not only get your stuff to locales around the globe but will also serve you well on hikes at home by saving space in your closet--and in your budget.
 You will, however, find several backpacks in this review that we would also take hiking, climbing, or on other outdoor adventures (notably, the Osprey Farpoint 55, the Kelty Redwing 44, and Mountain Hardwear Splitter).

-Once you've thought through your backpack priorities, hopefully you'll have a better idea of whether a travel-specific backpack will best meet your needs or whether a backpacking or climbing pack is the ticket.
+Once you've thought through your backpack priorities, hopefully, you'll have a better idea of whether a travel-specific backpack will best meet your needs or whether a backpacking or climbing pack is the ticket.
 If it's a travel pack you're after, read on as we discuss two of the most important aspects to consider when choosing your next travel pack.
 If you think a backpacking pack would be better, journey on over here to check out a side-by-side comparison of some of the top performers in this category.
 If you're looking for women's specific backpacks, check out the The Best Women's Backpacking Backpack Review.

 Alternatives to Travel Backpacks